ESTITO-XP/wilderedOS/ARCHITECTURE.md

 ### Color Scheme and Theming

-**Liquid Glass Aesthetic:**
-The signature "liquid glass" feel is achieved through careful color palette selection and terminal transparency settings.

-**Default Color Palette:**
-- Background: Semi-transparent with blur (when supported)
-- Primary text: Cool white (#E0E0E0)
-- Accent colors: Soft blues and cyans (#5DADE2, #48C9B0)
-- Warning colors: Amber (#F39C12)
-- Error colors: Soft red (#E74C3C)
-- Success colors: Mint green (#52BE80)

-The palette draws inspiration from modern design systems while ensuring excellent readability and WCAG contrast compliance.
+**Dynamic Theme System:**
+WilderedOS uses a centralized theming system where colors are defined in external theme configuration files rather than hardcoded in components.
+This allows for easy customization, theme switching, and community-contributed themes.

+**Theme Architecture:**
+All colors are loaded from theme files located in `/opt/wilderedos/share/themes/` with user customizations in `~/.config/wilderedos/`.
+The system supports live theme switching without requiring application restarts.

+**Default Theme (Liquid Glass):**
+The signature "liquid glass" aesthetic comes from the default theme featuring semi-transparent backgrounds, cool blue and cyan accents, and carefully balanced contrast ratios.
+However, users can switch to any theme instantly.

+**See [THEMING.md](THEMING.md) for complete theming system documentation**, including:
+- How to create custom themes
+- Available default themes (Liquid Glass, Nord, Dracula, Gruvbox, etc.)
+- Live theme switching commands
+- Community theme repository
+- Accessibility and colorblind modes

 **Terminal Transparency:**
-Transparency levels are configurable per edition.
-Base Edition defaults to opaque for maximum compatibility and readability on any background.
-Standard Edition uses 10-15% transparency with blur for the liquid glass effect.
-Users can adjust transparency through configuration files or settings TUI.
+Transparency levels are defined per-theme and configurable.
+Themes specify transparency percentages (0-100%) and blur settings.
+Users can override transparency through theme configuration or the settings TUI.

 ### Keyboard-Driven Interface